SilverFox275/manual-point-tracking/README.md

 -  a text file named *'input_parameters.txt'* with all the setting parameters for the tracking, video parameters, date and time
 -  a folder named 'Frames' which contains all the images used for tracking in .jpg format
 -  a *'CORNERS_###.csv'* file that contains the relative coordinates of the corners of the tracking region
--  a *'TRACKED_RAW_###.csv'* file with all the relative coordinates of the tracked objects (referenced with the image dimensions; origin on the TOP LEFT corner)
+-  a *'TRACKED_RAW_###.csv'* file with all the relative coordinates of the tracked objects.
+Coordinates are referenced with the image dimensions and orientation (See (xy) reference system in the figure below, origin on the TOP LEFT corner)
--  a *'TRACKED_REFERENCED_###.csv'* file with all the relative coordinates of the tracked objects referenced to the tracking region (considered to be rectangular; origin on the TOP LEFT corner)
+-  a *'TRACKED_REFERENCED_###.csv'* file with all the relative coordinates of the tracked objects referenced to the tracking region, assumed rectangular (See (x'y') reference system in the figure below origin on the TOP LEFT corner)

 ![Change of the reference system](Functions/Reference_system_change.jpg "Change of the reference system")